hbanzhaf/steering_functions/README.md

 ### Start and Goal State
 All steering functions expect a start state **x**<sub>*s*</sub> = *[x<sub>s</sub>, y<sub>s</sub>, theta<sub>s</sub>, kappa<sub>s</sub>, d<sub>s</sub>]<sup>T</sup>* and a goal state **x**<sub>*g*</sub> = *[x<sub>g</sub>, y<sub>g</sub>, theta<sub>g</sub>, kappa<sub>g</sub>, d<sub>g</sub>]<sup>T</sup>* as input.
 Note that the initial and final driving direction are selected by the steering function according to the computed path.
 They can not be selected manually, therefore, leave *d<sub>s</sub>* = *d<sub>g</sub>* = 0.

 Depending on the two superscripts in the name of the steering function (see Section *Computation Times* for an overview), a different curvature is applied to the start (first superscript) and goal state (second superscript).
 The superscript 0 denotes that zero curvature is enfored no matter which curvature is given at that state.
 The superscript ± indicates that either positive or negative max. curvature is selected by the steering function if the user inputs no curvature.
-However, if a non-zero curvature is assigned, the steering function computes that path with the corresponding signed maximum curvature.
+However, if a non-zero curvature is assigned, the steering function computes that path with the corresponding signed max. curvature.
 This feature can be useful in sampling-based motion planners when cuvature continuity has to be ensured at the connection of two extensions.

 Additionally, the steering functions CC-Dubins and HC-Reeds-Shepp compute a path that takes into account an arbitrary start and goal curvature specified by the user.